kriszyp/compose/README.md

 		}
 	});
 </pre>

+The before() advice can return an array that will be used as the arguments for the inherited function.
+If nothing is returned, the original calling arguments are passed to the inherited function.

 The around function allows one to closure around an overriden method to combine functionality.
 For example, we could override the render function in Widget, but still